 Our Recycled Plastic Bottle Rugs are possibly our most sustainable product range to date.
 This collection of patterned flat weave rugs is made of repurposed plastic bottles, and dyed with Azo-free dyes.
 Take a look at the collection here.

 Wool is a wonderful fibre for rugs.
 It is natural, sustainable, renewable and biodegradable, as well as having natural stain-resistance and being a breathable insulator.
 Read more about its’ amazing properties, and why we choose wool for rugs.

 Yes.
 When you are buying a rug, there are hallmarks you should look out for to certify a rug has been ethically and fairly produced, these include GoodWeave and Care & Fair.
 Claire Gaudion rugs are made in collaboration with Momo Rugs, who are members of Care & Fair.
 The Care & Fair organization strives for better living conditions and training opportunities for Asian craftsmen.
 One of their key achievements is the establishment of schools and clinics to improve living conditions of artisans and their families.
 The Care & Fair hallmark also guarantees that one percent of the import value of every rug is reinvested into training and medical facilities in the rug’s country of origin.
 We are very proud to be affiliated with this organization.
 Read more about Care & Fair.

 Yes.
-We do have a brochure, and we can email this to you, or send you a copy by post, but you can also view our full collection on this website.
+We do have a brochure, and we can email this to you, but you can also view our full collection on this website.